 This fact sheet is aimed primarily at people who may be considering making a complaint to the Ombudsman about damage to their property (eg their car) or an injury they have suffered when using the roads or pavements.

-- I tripped on an uneven paving stone and broke my glasses.
+My car was damaged by a pothole in the road maintained by the Council / I tripped on an uneven paving stone and broke my glasses.
+Can the Ombudsman help me?

 - the problem should have been dealt with by the council before it caused you harm;